Assessment fairness and marking

 University College Birmingham's Code of Practice on Plagiarism and Academic Misconduct details the process by which matters of Academic Misconduct are investigated and the penalties that may be applied.
 University College Birmingham's disciplinary procedures relating to assessment offences are shown in the General Student Regulations.

-The Guild of Students are available to support students with queries regarding Academic Integrity and Misconduct.
+The Guild of Students is available to support students with queries regarding Academic Integrity and Misconduct.

 Ensuring that the grades you are awarded are fair